FOCUS: ON RESOLUTION of FAMILY LAW DISPUTES...

 I am AJ Jakubowska, family law mediator and lawyer.

 I have a graduate degree from the University of Toronto and a law degree from the University of Windsor.

-I have 23 years of experience in the field of family law, both in the context of Alternative Dispute Resolution (of which mediation is a part) and litigation.
+I have 23 years of experience in the field of family law, both in the context of Family Dispute Resolution (FDR), of which mediation is a part, and litigation.

 I believe that in many cases, a mediated, participant-crafted solution is preferable to litigation and can produce outcomes which are more sustainable in the long-term.